Involving the workforce in a risk-based approach

 The Health and Safety Executive’s short guide Working Safely Guide can help to support employers/facility operators with what they need to do to comply with the law.

 Carrying out a robust risk assessment with full workforce involvement (of recognised trade union or other identified safety representatives) will identify the practical measures that can be put in place to minimise the spread of the virus at a workplace/facility.
-The assessment should include a phased implementation timetable, structured broadly as follows:

 A nominated COVID-19 officer should be in place for each organisation or facility to ensure all appropriate management processes and mitigations are in place to effectively oversee and maintain the implementation of measures outlined in this guidance document.
 Sportscotland have developed an e-learning module to provide COVID Officers with key information and guidance to support your organisation to return safely to the delivery of sport and physical activity.